allegro/allegro.tech/_posts/2019-10-06-design-for-failure.md

 would use it and what impact would it have on revenue.
 This allows your Business to make a decision based on data.

 It’s not always about new features, data can also be used to improve our heuristics or even target functionality where maintenance cost is greater than profits.
-For example, having historical clicks, we can pin-point ad placement that don’t attract any potential buyers.
+For example, having historical clicks, we can pinpoint ad placement that don’t attract any potential buyers.
 Last but not least, storing events is invaluable addition to A/B testing, both for proposing better candidates before the test and for in depth analysis after.